-The Company may decide to employ the auditor on assignments additional to their statutory audit duties where the auditor's expertise and experience with the Company are important.

-Details of the amounts paid or payable to the auditor (Grant Thornton) for audit and non-audit services during the year are disclosed in Note 25 - Remuneration of Auditors.
+During the year, the Company has not employed the auditor (Grant Thornton) on assignments additional to their statutory audit duties.
+Details of the amounts paid or payable to the auditor during the year are disclosed in Note 25 - Remuneration of Auditors.